setchy/atlassify/README.md

 - [ ] atlaskit progress bar
 - [ ] atlaskit for modal dialog on reset
 - [ ] replace divs+classNames with atlaskit primitives
+- [ ] clear out all TODOs in this project

 <!-- LINK LABELS -->
 [website]: https://www.atlasify.io